-Terri Libenson (pronounced LEE-bensun) is the cartoonist of the nationally syndicated comic strip, “The Pajama Diaries.”
-She is also a long-time humorous card writer for American Greetings Corp.
+Terri Libenson (pronounced LEE-bensun) is the cartoonist of the internationally syndicated comic strip, “The Pajama Diaries.”
+She was also an award-winning humorous card writer for American Greetings Corp.
 She has written for AmericanGreetings.com, Egreetings.com, and BlueMountainArts.com as well.

 Born and raised in northeast PA, Terri lives with her husband and two daughters in Cleveland, OH.